mohamedhayibor/ideas4Free/README.md

 #### iot device like (amazon dash) that lets a distributor (amazon, ebay, walmart...) know that the user has packed empty (clean) boxes in front of their house for reuse. (awards points for the user)

+#### Create an augmented reality tool that allows you to visualize source code in 3d.
+Maybe even write source code in 3d.

+> Feasable as you some programming languages are entirely made of Objects (Javascript, Dart, ...)
+Then you can just design software not just in triangle (2d) but in a pyramid paradigm (3d)

 # Final thought
 I will be more than happy if you implement any of them and make billions or just for fun.